va7deo/NextSpace/README.md

 - The service menu is accessed by toggling a dipswitch for supported titles.
 Paddle Mania has a test switch that can be toggled with F2, it does not enter the test menu and toggling the dipswitch is required.

 - Paddle Mania supports co-op two player, two player versus the CPU opponents or a third and up to four player versus.
+1P Start is referenced as the "A" button, 2P Start is "B" button.
+These are referenced in Paddle Mania's test menu.

 <br>